Nontsikelelo is Born

 At the end of high school Albertina was faced with the decision of what she would do after.
 Her dream was to become a teacher, but conditions did not allow for this to happen.
 She had converted to Catholicism while at Mariazell and, with the resolve to remain unmarried, she decided to become a nun.
 Under the advisement of Father Huss, she realised that becoming a nun would make it difficult to support her family.
 Nuns earn no salary and do not leave their mission post.
 Which would mean that, Albertina would be unable to help her family with money or see them when they needed her.
 So she decided to become a nurse instead.

-With the money she earned while training and working as a nurse helped her take care of the brothers and sister, putting them through school.
+The money she earned while training and working as a nurse helped her take care of the brothers and sister, putting them through school.
 She began training at Johannesburg General Hospital in 1940 and started as a midwife in 1946.
 She often had to walk to visit patients in townships, carrying her materials and equipment in a suitcase on her head.

 It was while working as a nurse that Albertina met her would-be-husband, Walter Sisulu.
 As a member of the African National Congress (ANC) one of Nelson Mandela’s earliest mentors, Walter was deeply politically involved and soon Albertina was drawn into the political activism.
 She went on to become instrumental in the destruction of the apartheid regime, keeping her head through decades of government harassment, imprisonment and hardship.
 She became affectionately known as the ‘Mother of the Nation’.